berkeley-stat243/stat243-fall-2020/README.md

 **Week 13**

 Class:
-  - Mon Nov 16: (tentative) optimization
+  - Mon Nov 16: no class: please work on Unit 11, Sections 4, 5.1-5.4 and watch the associated videos (TBD)
-  - Wed Nov 18: (tentative) optimization
+  - Wed Nov 18: no class: please work on Unit 11, Sections 5.5-5.7, 6 and watch the associated videos (TBD)
   - Fri Nov 20: quiz review

 Assignments: